Siege of Skardu: Background

-Skardu, the political centre of Baltistan, was the headquarters of a tehsil of the Ladakh wazarat, The administration of the wazarat was stationed at Skardu for six months in each year and at Leh for the other six months.
-At the time of the rebellion, the governor of the wazarat was at Skardu and a company of the 6th battalion under the command of Major Sher Jung Thapa, was at Leh.
+Skardu, the political centre of Baltistan, was the headquarters of a tehsil of the Ladakh wazarat.
+The administration of the wazarat was stationed at Skardu for six months in each year and at Leh for the other six months.
+At the time of the rebellion, a company of the 6th battalion of Jammu and Kashmir State Forces under the command of Major Sher Jung Thapa was at Leh.

 Siege of Skardu

 When the news of the Gilgit rebellion was received, Sher Jung Thapa was promoted to Lieut.
 Colonel and made commander of the remainder of the 6th battalion.
 He was asked to proceed to Skardu for its defence.
 On reaching Skardu on 3 December, he realised that his position was untenable and sought permission to withdraw the garrison and the civil administration to Kargil and also requested reinforcements.
-The request for withdrawal was turned down and he was asked "to hold to last man and last round".
-The Indian forces, along with the non-Muslim civil population of Skardu, withdrew into the Skardu Fort where they were besieged by the Ibex Force.
-Thus began the defence of Skardu.
+The request for withdrawal was turned down and he was reportedly asked "to hold to last man and last round".
+The Indian forces, along with the non-Muslim civil population of Skardu, withdrew into the Skardu Fort.
+On 1 February, 1948 the leading column of the Ibex force left Harmosh, 25 miles east of Gilgit and reached Tsari on 9 February where it quickly overpowered the two Indian platoons left by Col. Thapa.
+Skardu was besieged on 11 February.

-Meanwhile, Srinagar, under the control of the Indian Army, assembled 3 successive Skardu relief columns, but they were not successful in reaching Skardu.
-With Gilgit under Pakistan's control and absence of any effective relief, including air dropping of ammunition, it was a matter of time before the end neared.
-On 11 February 1948, the Pakistani forces battled with the Skardu garrison of the fort.
+Meanwhile in Srinagar, under the control of the Indian Army, a Skardu relief column consisting of two companies was assembled, which crossed Zoji La Pass and reached Skardu on 10 February.
+On 11 February, the Pakistani forces battled with the Skardu garrison of the fort.
 After a six-hour-long battle between the two, the attackers retreated.
 They came again on 14 February directing "harassing fire into the fort".